To refresh your memory on how to read paediatric ECGs, look at Anna McCorquodale’s fantastic article, Approaching the Paediatric ECG.

 What is it?

-Wolff-Parkinson-White is a conduction abnormality, where there is an accessory pathway connecting the atria and the ventricles.
-If this accessory pathway conducts from the atria to the ventricles (anterogradely) then it can be seen on the ECG as ‘pre-excitation’, as the impulse will travel faster down the accessory pathway than the rate-limited AV node.
+Wolff-Parkinson-White is a conduction abnormality in which an accessory pathway connects the atria and the ventricles.
+If this accessory pathway conducts from the atria to the ventricles (anterogradely), it can be seen on the ECG as ‘pre-excitation’, as the impulse will travel faster down the accessory pathway than the rate-limited AV node.
 WPW can lead to SVT (AVRT type).

 What do we see on ECG?